 A large literature examines whether the market can provide discipline against bank risk taking (DeYoung et al. 2001; Jagtiani, Kaufman and Lemieux 2002; Morgan and Stiroh 2000; Calomiris 1999; Levonian 2000; and Flannery 1998).
 This literature examines whether there is a relationship between a bank's funding cost and its risk.
 Studies present some evidence that subordinated debt spreads reflect the issuing bank's financial condition and consequently propose that banks be mandated to issue subordinated debt.
-While these studies find that a bank's risk profile has some effect on credit spreads, the existence of risk-sensitive pricing does not necessarily mean that investors are not also pricing an implicit guarantee.
+While these studies find that a bank's risk profile has some effect on credit spreads, the existence of risksensitive pricing does not necessarily mean that investors are not also pricing an implicit guarantee.

 In contrast to the extensive literature studying the spread-to-risk relationship in banking, a much smaller literature focuses on the role of implicit government guarantees in that relationship.
-Kroszner (2013) and Strahan (2013) provide reviews and discussions of this literature.
 These studies examine how the spread-to-risk relationship changes as investor perceptions of implicit government support changes.
 Their premise is that investors will price bank-specific risk to a lesser extent during periods of perceived liberal application of TBTF policies, and will price bank-specific risk to a greater extent during periods of perceived restricted application of TBTF policies.
-The empirical results, however, have been mixed.

 Flannery and Sorescu (1996) examine yield spreads on subordinated debt of U.S. banks over the 1983-1991 period.
 They believe that the perceived likelihood of a government guarantee declined over that period, which began with the public rescue of Continental Illinois in 1984 and ended with the passage of the FDIC Improvement Act (FDICIA) in 1991.
-They find that yield spreads were not risk sensitive at the start of the period, but came to reflect the specific risks of individual issuing banks at the end of the period, as conjectural government guarantees weakened.
+They find that yield spreads were not risk sensitive at the start of the period, but came to reflect the specific risks of individual issuing banks at the end of the period, as conjectural government guarantees supposedly weakened.
+They also find the effect of bank size to have a lower influence on spreads in the later time period.
 Sironi (2003) reaches a similar conclusion in his study of European banks during the 1991-2001 period.
-During this period, Sironi argues, implicit public guarantees diminished due to the loss of monetary policy by national central banks and budget constraints imposed by the European Union.
-Sironi uses yield spreads on subordinated debt at issuance to measure the cost of debt and finds that spreads became relatively more sensitive to bank risk in the second part of the 1990s, as the perception of government guarantees diminished.
-In other words, these studies argue that as the implicit guarantee was diminished through policy and legislative changes, debt holders came to realize that they were no longer protected from losses and responded by more accurately pricing risk.
-Other studies, however, reach different conclusions about the spread-risk relationship.
-These studies focus on banks declared "too big to fail" by the Comptroller of the Currency in 1984.
-Morgan and Stiroh (2005) determine that the spread-risk relationship was flatter for the named TBTF banks than it was for other banks.
-They find that this flat relationship for the TBTF banks existed during the 1984 bailout of Continental Illinois and persisted into the 1990s, even after the passage of FDICIA, contrary to the findings of Flannery and Sorescu (1996).
-Similarly, Balasubramnian and Cyree (2011) suggest that the spread-risk relationship flattened for the TBTF banks following the rescue of Long-Term Capital Management in 1998.
-The studies in this strand of the literature do not examine the sensitivity of large banks to smaller banks or compare them against non-financial institutions.
+Sironi believes that, during this period, implicit public guarantees diminished due to the loss of monetary policy by national central banks and budget constraints imposed by the European Union.
+Using yield spreads on subordinated debt at issuance to measure the cost of debt, Sironi finds that spreads became relatively more sensitive to bank risk in the second part of the 1990s, as the perception of government guarantees supposedly diminished.
+In other words, these studies argue that as the implicit guarantee was diminished through policy and legislative changes, debt holders came to believe that they were no longer protected from losses and responded by more accurately pricing risk.
+But these studies analyze the risk-sensitivity of debt without explicitly differentiating potential TBTF candidates from other banks and without using non-financial firms as controls.